ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 ### IOCs

-Unlike standard EPICS where an IOC is a compiled binary, in e3 an IOC is just a startup script.
-This means that there are no specialised utilities required to create an IOC, simply a text-editor.
+Unlike standard EPICS, where creating an IOC requires compiling a custom executable file, within e3 we use the standard executable `softIocPVA` from EPICS base.
+Thus, in order to create an IOC, all one needs to do is to create an appropriate startup script.
+This means that there are no specialised utilities necessary, simply a text editor.

 The simplest IOC repository can look something like the following.